Christiantimelines.com and Studychurchhistory.com presents Summaries of Christianity

 So you had a bunch of Christians (Jesus freaks) who rebelled against authority, civil and religious, and wanted to live life on their own terms, free of tradition or the culture they were raised in.
 These Christian hippies began to challenge and change all sorts of mainstream ideas within Christianity, including the music played in churches.

 Dressing up in suit and tie or nice dress to go to work or church did not appeal to the Christian hippies, and so they did not follow that tradition.
 Similarly, when they worshipped, they chose the music which appealed to them, which was, well, nothing.
 See, contemporary Christian music had not been developed yet.
 So a new genre of music formed out of these Christian hippies wanting to sing their own style of songs.
 And what type of music was most popular in the 1960s and early 1970s and used as a pattern for the new Christian music?
-Rock and Roll.
+Actually two types were popular then: Rock and Roll and also Folk Music.
 This new genre would become known as CCM.

 Ralph Carmichael is known as the Father of Contemporary Christian Music; he founded Light Records, a music publishing company, in 1966 to promote a new style of music.
 At first the music was in a folk music style, such as the musical “Tell It Like It Is” and which featured the song “Pass It On.”
 Eventually he signed artists who would become Contemporary Christian Music stars.
 One of the first albums of this new genre was Upon This Rock by Larry Norman; it came out in 1969 [not on the Light Records label].
 Other pioneers of CCM music included Andrea Crouch and the Disciples (begun 1968), Love Song (1970), Petra (1972), and 2nd Chapter of Acts (1973).
 Today CCM has morphed into many subgenres, including Christian rock, Christian hardcore, Christian metal, Christian alternative rock, Christian punk, Christian country music, Progressive Southern Gospel, Christian hip hop, Gospel blues, Urban contemporary gospel, Christian adult contemporary, Christian inspirational, Christian electronic music, Christian pop music, Christian folk music, Christian instrumental, Christian jazz, and Christian raggae.